22/11/09

 4. Observing session through the T400 telescope (computarized, 16 inches of aperture).
 The programme includes all the wonders of the night, such as star clusters, nebulae, galaxies, not forgetting the Moon and planets as available, as well as any specific object you could wish to look at.

-5. Hot drinks service in lounge, and return to Vicuña.
+5. In the cold nights (which are quite rare...) we offer a hot drinks service in lounge, before the return to Vicuña.

-The programme lasts 2 hours on site (3 hours in total with the transferts from/to Vicuña), and may include some short audiovisual presentations.
+The program lasts 2 hours on site (3 hours in total with the transferts from/to Vicuña).

 Timetable:

-The departing time obviously depends on the seasons: in winter (june-july) the first Tour starts at 18H00 (6:00 pm) local time, while in summer (december-january) it starts at 21H00 (9:00 pm) local time, with the corresponding extrapolated times for the rest of the year.
-The second Tour starts exactly 2 hours later than the first one.
-Upon demand, a third Tour can be performed, also starting 2 hours later than the previous one.
+The departing time obviously depends on the seasons: in winter (june-july) the tour starts at 18H00 (6:00 pm) local time, while in summer (december-january) it starts at 21H00 (9:00 pm) local time, with the corresponding extrapolated times for the rest of the year.
+Ocasionally we perform a second tour that starts exactly 2 hours later than the first one.

-Same as the Tour Astro in its contents and timetable, but with the T630 telescope (25 inches of aperture).
+Same as the previous one in its contents and timetable, but with the T600 telescope (25 inches of aperture).

 Due to its proper characteristics, this programme is mainly intended for experienced observers like amateur astronomers: apart for being manually operated, the telescope is really big, so the eyepiece may locate 3 meters above ground level, indeed not so practical for general public...